rbiersbach/discord-poll-bot/README.md

     # optional - comma separated emojis that should be considered for the processing
     EMOJIS=👍,👎

-    # optional - comma separated list of highlighting for users that voted for a certain emoji
-    EMOJI_HIGHLIGHTING=*,~~

 ## Deployment
 Every push to the `main` branch triggers a deployment to heroku.
 To make this run you need to know a few details: